 The circle represents the community, the eye contact and passing of the joint recognizes our individuality.
 The phrase cannamaste harkens back to ancient Hindu traditions because the Hindu practice of bhang is the longest continuus sacramental use of cannabis on Earth.

-Optional practices for deeper engagement
+Optional practices for higher, deeper engagement

 Cantheism is a church of tolerance and inclusion, so local congregations can have their own practices that include the sacrament.
 The primary and mandatory Cantheist (alternately, Cannatheist) practice is the direct and intentional consumption of cannabis as a sacrament.
 The formal ceremony is the sacramental Cannamaste sharing circle with the reading of the Cantheist Creed, silent meditation, communication and closing circle.
 Some, but not all, adherents are called to cultivate cannabis for sacramental use.